 After evaluating the NDA and all related information, including the advisory committee recommendation, if any, and inspection reports regarding the manufacturing facilities and clinical trial sites, the FDA may issue either an approval letter or a complete response letter (CRL).
 An approval letter authorizes commercial marketing of the drug with specific prescribing information and for specific indications.
 A CRL indicates that the review cycle of the application is complete, and the application will not be approved in its present form.
 A CRL generally outlines the deficiencies in the submission and contains a statement of specific conditions that must be met in order to secure final approval of the NDA; it may require additional clinical or preclinical testing and/or other significant and time-consuming requirements related to clinical trials, preclinical studies or manufacturing in order for FDA to reconsider the application.
-If a CRL is issued, the applicant may choose to either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application.
+If a CRL is issued, the application.
 If and when those deficiencies have been addressed to the FDA's satisfaction, the FDA will issue an approval letter.
 The FDA has committed to reviewing such resubmissions in response to an issued CRL in either two or six months depending on the type of information included.
 Even with submission of this additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.